How to Keep RV Batteries Charged When Your RV is Stored

-The only reliable way to keep your RV batteries fully charged when your RV is not in use is to disconnect them.
+A reliable way to keep RV batteries charged when your RV is not in use is to disconnect them.
 You do this by removing the positive connection from the battery post.

 A more convenient method would be to install a disconnect switch rather than removing and replacing the connector each time.

-If you have a way to get power to the RV you can use a battery maintainer/trickle charger to ensure they are kept at full charge.
-Or you could use a solar powered charger like this one shown below.
+If you have a way to get power to the RV you can use a battery maintainer/trickle charger, like the Schumacher unit shown, to ensure they are kept at full charge.

 A less convenient but still viable way to store your batteries is to remove them from the RV and store them in a place where you can connect them to a battery maintainer or, at the least, check their condition from time to time.